lorenzgerber/lorenzgerber.github.io/_posts/2019-10-13-refactor-r-scripts-to-packages.markdown

   * setting ENV variables
   * loading/installing packages
 * fix variable names according style convetion
+* prefix all used functions with the package name, except for base
 * separate code into functions with clear descriptive function names
   * add roxygen headers for each function
 * make/keep a main function that shows clearly the high-level steps of the data analysis pipeline